-The group of Dr. Niklas Engels works on signal transduction mechanisms of the B cell antigen receptor involved in the establishment and maintenance of humoral immunity.
+The group of PD Dr. Niklas Engels works on signal transduction mechanisms of the B cell antigen receptor involved in the establishment and maintenance of humoral immunity.

 Antibodies are key effectors of the immune system.
 As they are found in large amounts in blood (or serum) they are assigned to the humoral immune system.
 Antibodies bind to pathogens or components thereof (antigens) thereby labeling them for destruction.
 They are produced by B lymphocytes, a subpopulation of leukocytes (white blood cells), following recognition of antigen by special antigen receptors (BCRs) expressed on the cell surface.
 This physical recognition of antigen triggers a complex signal transduction cascade mediated by several intracellular enzymes, which ultimately leads to changes in gene transcription in the nucleus.
 The function of these signal transducing enzymes is critically regulated by catalytically inert adaptor proteins that control their subcellular localization, access to substrates or their catalytic activity.